mvquinta/web-quickstart/README.md

 ## Next Templates

-**Nuxt Typescript:**
+- Nuxt Typescript
-**Next:**
+- Next**
-**Next Typescript:**
+- Next Typescript

 ## Nuxt Starter Details

-NuxtUI: already install and sets up @nuxt/icon, @nuxtjs/tailwindcss and @nuxtjs/color-mode.
+- NuxtUI: already install and sets up @nuxt/icon, @nuxtjs/tailwindcss and @nuxtjs/color-mode.
-Nuxt SEO: basic setup with site information, manifest, robots.txt file and favicon images
+- Nuxt SEO: basic setup with site information, manifest, robots.txt file and favicon images
-Fonts: Using as example Quicksand and Inter.
+- Fonts: Using as example Quicksand and Inter.
 Files are on public/fonts folder.
 Fontface added at main.css file.
 And configuration on tailwind.config.ts file

-Pages: Layout Default; Index; Error;
+- Pages: Layout Default; Index; Error;

-Components: Folder structure, assets, CSS, nuxtconfig, public folder usign favicon and logo from mqddev web as example.
+- Components: Folder structure, assets, CSS, nuxtconfig, public folder usign favicon and logo from mqddev web as example.

-Lint: eslint for lint and formating.
+- Lint: eslint for lint and formating.
 Based on @antfu/eslint-config.
 Esling, using @nuxt/eslint and @antfu/eslint-config.
 Also, created a .vscode/settings.json (I use this since I do not want to add them globaly).

 Important:
 - Make sure to substitute images with new ones.
 Use a site like realfavicongenerator.net